-PhiTheta Kappa is the internationally recognized honor society for two-year colleges.
+Phi Theta Kappa is the internationally recognized honor society for two-year colleges.
 Alpha Psi Epsilon, the HawCC chapter, was chartered in the Spring of 1993.
 The purpose of the honor society is to recognize educational achievement.
 The goals are to promote scholarship, leadership, service, and fellowship.

-To become members, students must have at least a 3.5 cumulative GPA, must have earned at least 12 credits towards their Associate degree, and must be invited by the Dean of Student Services of HawCC.
+To become members, students must have at least a 3.5 cumulative GPA, must have earned at least 12 credits towards their Associate degree, and must be invited by the Vice Chancellor for Student Affairs of HawCC.
 New members are inducted each semester based on their academic status at the end of the previous semester.
 To remain in good standing, members must maintain a minimum 3.00 cumulative GPA.
 Membership is open to students at both the Hilo campus and at the University Center at West Hawai'i.